Akshay-Srivatsan/ox64-bootloader/README.md

 ## Payload

-The payload is a 64-bit RISC-V binary with a simple header prefixed:
+The payload expected by the bootloader is a 64-bit RISC-V binary with a simple header prefixed:
 ```C
 struct payload {
   uint64_t entry; // the load address of the binary